You may have heard it before. Identity, what is it and what triggers an identity crisis?

-Your identity is basically who you are, your personality, your values, your beliefs, knowledge of one’s own skills and abilities. it’s also related to personal self-esteem.
-Personal identity is also known as Sense of Self.
+Your identity is basically who you are, your personality, your values, your beliefs, knowledge of one’s own skills and abilities.
+It’s also related to personal self-esteem.
+Your personal identity is also known as (Sense of Self).

 What is a strong Identity?

-If a person has a strong identity it means that persons self-esteem, beliefs and goals are resilient to opposing opinions and beliefs with little or no self doubt.
-They know who they are and they know what they want.
-Other peoples views and set backs have little effect.
+If a person has a strong identity, it means that person’s self-esteem, beliefs and goals are resilient to opposing opinions and beliefs, with little or no self-doubt.
+They know who they are, and they know what they want.
+Other peoples’ views and set backs have little influence.

 Those more likely to suffer an identity crisis

 Younger people, teenagers are more prone to suffering an identity crisis, they have to deal with many changes, physically, mentally and emotionally.
-They also have to deal with peer pressure and pressure and expectations from parents plus many more influences.
-While teenagers are more prone to suffering an identity crisis we can be affected by it in our later years as well.
+They also have to deal with peer pressure, and pressure and expectations from parents, plus many more influences.
+While teenagers are more prone to suffering an identity crisis, we can also be affected by identity issues in our later years as well.

 There is a personality trait known as openness.
-Those who are high in the openness trait sometimes struggle with their identity, because they’re so open to different ideas, ways of thinking about other people and also themselves.
-The openness trait is linked to intelligence and creativity, however it can also result in someone being less decisive, and more prone to confusion about the world and their place within it.
+Those who are high in the openness trait sometimes struggle with their identity.
+This is because they’re so open-minded, open to different ideas and ways of thinking.
+The openness trait is linked to intelligence and creativity.
+However, it can also result in someone being less decisive and more prone to confusion about the world, and their place within that world.

 Our identities naturally change or adjust as we have new experiences which is perfectly normal.
 Major or extreme events can cause more dramatic changes to our identities or trigger a possible identity crisis.

 If somebody believes they are a particular type of person.
 For example, someone who believes that they are well respected, discovers that they are not so well respected.
 If their self-image is broken or damaged, it could trigger a lot of confusion and doubt, or in other words, an identity crisis.